Lightstreamer/Lightstreamer-kafka-connector/README.md

   <param name="schema.registry.azure.client.secret">your-azure-client-secret</param>
   ```

-Check out the [_Quick Start with Azure Event Hubs_](/examples/vendors/azure/) example.
-> **ℹ️ Step-by-step setup**: For a complete walkthrough on how to register an Azure AD application, grant it access to the Schema Registry, and configure all the parameters above, see the [Advanced: Schema Registry Integration](/examples/vendors/azure/README.md#advanced-schema-registry-integration) section of the _Quick Start with Azure Event Hubs_ example.
+See the [Advanced: Schema Registry Integration](/examples/vendors/azure/README.md#advanced-schema-registry-integration) section of the _Quick Start with Azure Event Hubs_ example a complete walkthrough on how to register an Azure AD application, grant it access to the Schema Registry, and configure all the parameters above,

 #### Confluent Schema Registry